cortexinvader/Messenger-bot/README.md

 - Review server logs for detailed errors

 **Database connection issues:**
-- Ensure PostgreSQL is enabled in your Repl
+- Ensure PostgreSQL is enabled and reachable
-- Check DATABASE_URL environment variable in Secrets
+- Check DATABASE_URL environment variable
 - Run `npm run db:push` to sync schema
 - For local development, SQLite is used as fallback

 ### Logs and Debugging

-Check the console output in Replit for detailed logs:
+Check the console output for detailed logs:
 - Bot connection status
 - API request/response logs
 - Error messages and stack traces